pbosetti/xtemplate/README.md

 The project is based on CMake and has template targets for building static and shared libraries plus an executable.
 It also **uses Git tags for managing number versioning in-code**.

 ## Prerequisites
-- [Docker CE on Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or Docker Desktop on Mac/Win](https://www.docker.com/products/docker-desktop)
+- [Docker CE on Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [Docker Desktop on Mac/Win](https://www.docker.com/products/docker-desktop); note that this has been tested on Mac and Linux and *not on Windows* (nut it should work there with no/minimal changes)
 - [Visual Studio Code](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (suggested), or another good programmer editor
-- if you also want to native-compile, you will need cmake, make and a C/C++ compiler (gcc or clang)
+- CMake and a C/C++ compiler (gcc or clang)

 ## Tested platforms
 At the moment the template contains the following tested dockerfiles: